 [Read more: A Small Business Guide to Selling on Amazon]

-Capitalize on the desire to support small businesses
+3. Capitalize on the desire to support small and local businesses

 Many consumers are eager to “shop small” and support small businesses, even on Amazon.
 Consider adding Amazon’s Small Business Badge to your seller account to highlight your small business status and appear under the Small Business Search Filter.

 Social media is another key way to capitalize on the small business movement, regardless of whether or not your business sells on Amazon during Prime Day.
-Post consistently about your deals on social media and use relevant hashtags like #SupportSmallWithAmazon to boost visibility.
-Bolstering your social media accounts can help you develop customer relationships, an advantage small businesses have over larger competitors.
+Post consistently about your deals on social media and use relevant hashtags like #SupportSmallWithAmazon or #ShopLocal to boost visibility.
+Finally, set aside time for customer engagement; responding to your followers can help nurture stronger relationships, an advantage small businesses have over larger competitors.

 Creating urgency motivates customers to buy now, especially if they’ve been considering your product but never made a purchase.
 Tactics like countdown timers, flash sales, and “deal of the hour” offers tap into FOMO and scarcity mentality, encouraging consumers to make faster decisions.